 I am a Senior Fiber Optic Engineer at Intuitive and I have been with the company for over seven years, with over ten years of experience working in the field of biomedical engineering.
 Since 1995, Intuitive has advanced minimally invasive care as one of the pioneers of robotic-assisted surgery through our da Vinci surgical system.
 We have thousands of employees in multiple offices around the world including our campus in Peachtree Corners, Georgia.
-We typically recruit highly qualified candidates in biomedical engineering.
+We typically recruit highly qualified candidates in biomedical engineering for roles in systems engineering, test engineering, and clinical engineering.
 The addition of the PhD degree program in biomedical engineering combined with the reputation of the University of Georgia will provide Intuitive with a great institution to pursue top talent for advancing minimally invasive care.